Command Line Interface

 |---|---|

-| Database connection error | Run alembic upgrade head and check DATABASE_URL |
+| Database connection error | Run fastcms migrate up and check DATABASE_URL in .env |

 | User already exists | Use fastcms list-users and pick a different email |